Research history of Tylosaurus: T. kansasensis

+Skull of FHSM VP-2295, the holotype specimen of the proposed species T. kansasensis.

-In 1968, a well-preserved mosasaur skull, now cataloged in the Sternberg Museum as FHSM VP-2295, was discovered in an outcrop of the Niobrara Formation in the northwestern part of Ellis County, Kansas.
+In 1968, a well-preserved mosasaur specimen was discovered in an outcrop of the Niobrara Formation in northwestern Ellis County, Kansas.
+Since numbered as FHSM VP-2295 at the Sternberg Museum, the fossil preserves a complete skull and seven cervical vertebrae.
 During the 1990s, this specimen was recognized by multiple authors as possibly coming from a new species of Tylosaurus.
 Despite such recognition, however, no paleontologist investigated this further and the fossil remained undescribed during the remainder of the 20th century.
 In a 2004 meeting, Everhart suggested that the new species should finally be given a scientific name and formal description, to which paleontologist Louis L. Jacobs responded with "Well, get it done."
 In 2005, Everhart published a formal description of the new species represented by FHSM VP-2295.
 Thirteen different Tylosaurus specimens also from Kansas were identified as conspecific with FHSM VP-2295, and in reference to their shared localities the new species was given the name Tylosaurus kansasensis.
 However, during a 2007 meeting, Caldwell approached Everhart and suggested that his description of T. kansasensis was not adequate enough and should be readdressed in a followup paper.
 In 2013, Caldwell and Jiménez-Huidobro presented an abstract at the annual Society of Vertebrate Paleontology meeting casting doubt on the distinction of the species from T. nepaeolicus and in 2016 the two and paleontologist Tiago Simões published a study arguing that T. kansasensis was merely a juvenile form of T. nepaeolicus, thus making the first name a junior synonym of the second.
 This was criticized by Everhart, who in his 2017 book Oceans of Kansas claimed that the study was "poorly researched and written".
 However, he did not provide any comments on the topic, claiming that such would merely be considered "sour grapes".
 Nevertheless, Everhart maintained that T. kansasensis remains a distinct species "until proven otherwise".
 A 2018 study by Robert F. Stewart and Jordan Mallon also rejected the synonymy based on inconsistencies when comparing the ontogenetic trends of T. kansasensis and T. nepaeolicus between the better-understood T. proriger.
-Another ontogenetic study published in 2020 by Amelia R. Zietlow came in support of the synonymy based on results from ontograms constructed from a cladistical analysis.
+In 2020, another ontogenetic study write by Zietlow came in support of the synonymy based on results from ontograms constructed from a cladistical analysis.